ZiadG9ming/DeadRailsTimer1/README.md

 # 🚂 Dead Rails Tracker
+ yes i use ai to type ts to lazy

 **Dead Rails Tracker** is a real-time browser-based tool that helps players survive more efficiently by syncing with the in-game time and alerting them to important day/night transitions and strategic opportunities.

 ## 🌟 Features